andrewchambers/bupstash/doc/man/bupstash-query-language.7.md

 ## SYNOPSIS

-Description of the bupstash query language used by bupstash-get(1), bupstash-list(1) and bupstash-rm(1).
+The bupstash query language used by bupstash commands.

 ## DESCRIPTION